pa-0/dos2unix/dos2unix/README.txt

         Mario Blättermann     Generate pod files from gettext po files with po4a.
         Daniel Macks          Reported dependency on GNU sed.
         Alan S. Jones         Reported bug in UTF-16 conversion by mac2unix.
+        Alan S. Jones         Idea for an info option, to list file statistics.
+        Gary Johnson          Idea for an info option, to list files which have DOS or Unix line breaks.

 FINDUTILS